Asare Akuffo

 Asare Akuffo is a Ghanaian accountant, banker and entrepreneur.
 He is the former managing director of Home Finance Company, now Republic bank a pioneer bank in the housing finance industry.
 He is the president of the Private Enterprise Foundation, the umbrella body of businesses in Ghana.

 Educational life

 Akuffo holds a degree in Administration from the University of Ghana and a certificate in Housing Finance from the University of Pennsylvania.
 He is a Chartered Accountant and member of the Institute of Chartered Accountants, Ghana.
 He attended Swedru Secondary School.

 Religion

-Akuffo is a staunch Presbyterian and worships with Covenant Presby Church Dzorwulu.
-He was the senior presbyter of the Covenant Presbyterian Church of Gnana, Dzorwulu.
+Akuffo was a staunch Presbyterian and worships with Covenant Presbyterian Church of Ghana Dzorwulu.
+He served as a senior presbyter of the Covenant Presbyterian Church of Ghana, Dzorwulu.

 Personal life

 Dr Asare Akuffo is married to Mrs Asare Akuffo and are blessed with three children.

 On June 3, 2019, he was reported dead.

 Professional life

 Having worked as an investment manager at the Social Security and National Insurance Trust, Akuffo joined Home Finance Company as a member of the pioneer management team in 1990.
 He was appointed Finance Director in 1995 and later the Deputy Managing Director in 2003 when HFC converted to a bank.
-From the 1990s he had oversight over the investment-banking arm of the Company with asserts of over 250 million cedis.
-In 2005 he was made the Managing Director of HFC Bank Ghana Limited.
+From the 1990s he had oversight over the investment-banking arm of the company with asserts of over 250 million cedis.
+In 2005 he was made the managing director of HFC Bank Ghana Limited.